What is a High Functioning Alcoholic?

 • Frequently drinking alone or preferring to drink alone

-• Getting blackout drunk makes it difficult to remember parts of or all of the previous evening
+• Getting blackout drunk makes it difficult to remember parts of the previous evening

 • Engaging in risky behaviors like drinking and driving, drinking while at work, or sexual promiscuity while intoxicated